chocolateboy/autobox/README.md

 ```

 Virtual types can also be passed to `unimport` via the `no autobox` syntax.
 This disables autoboxing
-for the corresponding subtypes e.g.
+for the corresponding subtypes, e.g.

 ```perl
 no autobox qw(NUMBER);